TiiJeiJ8/E-Library/library/README.md

       AuthorLastName_BookTitle_Year.epub
 ```

-## Git LFS (Recommended)

-Large binary files should be tracked with Git LFS to avoid repository bloat.
-Extensions to consider tracking:
-- *.pdf, *.epub, *.mobi, *.azw, *.azw3

 ## Notes

 - Do not commit copyrighted materials unless they are public domain, under open licenses, or you have explicit permission.